weaviate/weaviate-io/developers/weaviate/configuration/monitoring.md

   Prometheus instance as a metrics provider.
 Additionally, it runs a dashboard provider that contains a few sample dashboards.

+### Multi-tenancy

+When using multi-tenancy, we suggest setting the `PROMETHEUS_MONITORING_GROUP` [environment variable](../config-refs/env-vars.md) as `true` so that data across all tenants are grouped together for monitoring.

 ## Obtainable Metrics

 The list of metrics that are obtainable through Weaviate's metric system is